rensonnetg/microstructure_fingerprinting/README.md

 ## Requirements
 This package requires the following packages (it is recommended to use pip or conda)
-- numpy*
+- numpy\*
-- scipy*
+- scipy\*
-- matplotlib*
+- matplotlib\*
 - nibabel
 - numba

-* some functionalities may actually be available without matplotlib and/or nibabel and/or numba.
+\* some functionalities may actually be available without matplotlib and/or nibabel and/or numba.
 This package can be imported without them and will only raise an error if a routine requiring one of these dependencies is used.
 Note that Numba only works with Python 3.6 or higher.

 <details>
-  <summary>Examples of tested configurations</summary>
+  <summary>Examples of tested configurations (click to expand) :</summary>

   Tested in April 2021.
-See Actions tab for latest builds.
+See [Actions](https://github.com/rensonnetg/microstructure_fingerprinting/actions) tab for latest builds.

   On Windows Server 2019 with Python 3.6 (CPython 3.6.8) and on Ubunutu 20.04 with Python 3.6 (CPython 3.6.13)
   - matplotlib-3.3.4